-The program is designed to prepare learners for a broad range of potential careers and pathways within social services including aged care, family support and disability support, with the aim of building the NDIS workforce specifically, and the sector more generally.
+The program is designed to prepare students for a broad range of careers and pathways within the social services including aged care, family support and disability support.
 It can also be a stepping stone to a career in fields such as occupational therapy or speech pathology.

 100 percent free

 Through FSSI’s partnership with VCOSS and RMIT partnership, and the support of the Victorian Government, we are able to offer scholarships that ensure this course is free from all fees, including student service and amenity charges.
 The scholarship also includes first aid qualifications and a police check, which are workplace requirements.

 • An brand new curriculum co-designed by Experts by Experience, industry and students

 • A blended learning approach that includes a range of resources for online self-paced learning, classroom training and work placement and work integrated learning.